cbeck88/libwml/README.md

 }
 ```

+This is better because many macros call other macros, etc., and are extremely complex, and so after the WML has been preprocessed, a human doesn't really want to look at it anymore.
+When we translate WML -> WSL, we'd like it to be readable and maintainable as lua after that.
+(Perhaps the WML source is still maintained, and then it's better to retranslate it when it is
+updated.
+But either way, human readability and avoiding macro bloat is important to us.)

 **libwml** doesn't go all the way there.
 It doesn't include an emitter, only a parser.
-What it does instead is produce an intermediate representation *vaguely* like this:
+It produces C++ data structures which represent a full AST of the WML file.
+It can produce an intermediate representation *vaguely* like this:

 Macros:
 ```